trilokpadhi/agentic-rag/readme.md

-Below is the README.md file formatted correctly for Markdown rendering, with proper headings, code blocks, and lists as per standard conventions. markdown
 # Multimodal RAG Agent

 This project implements a **Retrieval-Augmented Generation (RAG) Agent** designed to process multimodal queries—text, images, and graphs—and retrieve relevant information from Wikipedia.
 The agent refines queries, fetches documents, and generates responses using a combination of LangChain’s `WikipediaRetriever` and OpenAI’s GPT-4 model.